 There is no single word more misconstrued in life today than the word priority.
 Also, the word “priorities” is really a fallacy.
 By definition, priority is a singular word.
-The Oxford Dictionary of English defines it as:
+The dictionary defines it as:

 The fact or condition of being regarded or treated as more important than others.

-Actually, the word priority came into the English language in the 1400s.
-It was singular.
-It meant the very first or prior thing.
-Only in the 1900s did we pluralize the term priority and start talking about priorities.
-Somehow we reasoned irrationally that by changing the word, we could bend reality.
+The word, priority came into the English language only a few hundred years ago.
+It was singular and it meant the very first or prior thing.
+Only in the early 20th century did we pluralize the term priority and start talking about “priorities”.
+By doing so, we reasoned we could change its meaning.